burritojustice/baywheels/neighborhoods/README.md

     alter table baywheels_ridership add column end_geom GEOMETRY;
     update baywheels_ridership set end_point = ST_POINT(end_lng,end_lat);

-(Note that you can't export mutliple gemetries yet, so you have to use `exclude`, and you wouldn't want to display this many points anyway unless you're clustering them...)
+(Note that you can't export multiple gemetries yet, so you have to use `exclude`, and you wouldn't want to display this many points anyway unless you're clustering them...)

 For reference, here's how you create a multipoint geometry and a line: